tlocke/pg8000/doc/dbapi.rst

 Exceptions that are subclassed from the standard DB-API 2.0 exceptions above.

-.. exception:: pg8000.ConnectionClosedError(InterfaceError)

-    Raised when an attempt to use a connection fails due to the connection being closed.

-.. exception:: pg8000.CursorClosedError(InterfaceError)

-    Raised when an attempt to use a cursor fails due to the cursor being closed.

-.. exception:: pg8000.ArrayDataParseError(InternalError)

-    An exception that is raised when an internal error occurs trying to decode binary array data received from the server.
-This shouldn't occur unless changes to the binary wire format for arrays occur between PostgreSQL releases.

 .. exception:: pg8000.ArrayContentNotSupportedError(NotSupportedError)

     Raised when attempting to transmit an array where the base type is not